kubernetes/minikube/site/content/en/docs/commands/pause.md

 ### Synopsis

-Minikube pause, pauses all processes and free up CPU resourses while memory will still be allocated.
-Processes can be resumed or resource can be allocated back by using the "unpause" command.
+Pauses local Kubernetes cluster and free up CPU resources while memory will still be allocated.
+Processes/cluster can be resumed or resource can be allocated back by using the "unpause" command.

 ```shell
 minikube pause [flags]